 Heartiest congratulations, Roger - you must be so proud of your lovely family - and what a souvenir!
+JB

+How very good if was

-JB most beautiful funeral (see p.
+... to see so many Old Choristers at the lavish luncheon which was served at Whalley Abbey after SARAH CHEW'S moving and most beautiful funeral (see p.
 14).

-How very good it was

-... to see so many Old Choristers at the lavish luncheon which was served at Whalley Abbey after SARAH CHEW'S moving and